View free policies procedures examples from all manuals. No obligation, no credit card!

 Read more about good training practices;

-The purpose of a training program is to change behavior, regardless of the level of training.
+The purpose of workplace training programs is to change behavior, regardless of the level of training.
 Everyone wants positive behavior or positive behavior changes.
 By encouraging continuous improvement, good training programs lead to positive behaviors and changes.

 Read the more about results of good training;